10-Q 1 ef20012476_10q.htm 10-Q

 DESCRIPTION OF BUSINESS AND BASIS OF PRESENTATION

-As of January 1, 2023, the Company’s business is now organized into two reportable business segments: (a) Campus Operations, and (b) Transitional.
-Based on trends in student demand and program expansion, there have been more cross-offerings of programs among the various campuses.
-Given this change, the Company has revised the way it manages the business, evaluates performance, and allocates resources, resulting in an updated segment structure.
+Since January 1, 2023, the Company’s business has been organized into two reportable business segments: (a) Campus Operations; and (b) Transitional.
 The Campus Operations segment includes campuses that are continuing in operation and contribute to the Company’s core operations and performance.
-The Transitional segment refers to campuses that are marked for closure and are currently being taught-out.
-As of September 30, 2023, the only campus classified in the Transitional segment is the Somerville, Massachusetts campus.
-This campus has been fully taught-out, and will continue to incur some additional closing costs until year-end 2023.
-Total estimated costs to close the campus will approximate $2.0 million.
+The Transitional segment refers to campuses that have been marked for closure and are being taught-out.
+As of September 30, 2024, no campuses were classified in the Transitional segment.
+During the prior year, the Company’s Somerville, Massachusetts campus was classified in the Transitional segment.
+The campus was fully taught out as of December 31, 2023.

 We evaluate performance based on operating results.
-Adjustments to reconcile segment results to consolidated results are included in the caption “Corporate,” which primarily includes unallocated corporate activity.
+Adjustments to reconcile segment results with consolidated results are included in the caption “Corporate,” which primarily includes unallocated corporate activity.

 The unaudited Condensed Consolidated Financial Statements include the accounts of the Company and its subsidiaries.
 All significant intercompany accounts and transactions have been eliminated.